-- Appendix A is a list of technical skills all students need to participate in online state assessments.
-These skills are not test-specific but rather include skills that students may need across a variety of test platforms. - Links to practice tests and released items can be found at https://www.ride.ri.gov/Released-Items
+- Appendix A contains a list of technical skills students need to navigate the online test platforms and answer test questions.
+These are not test-specific but rather include skills that students may need across several test platforms. - Links to practice tests and released items can be found at www.ride.ri.gov/Released-Items